What is personalization for marketing?

 GENERATE QUALIFIED LEADS

+Personalization is not just for the landing page, but end-to-end customer relationship management.
 Personalization enables you to build a trust-based relationship with your visitors and thus to retain them for the long term.

 BOOST PROMOTIONAL CAMPAIGN ROI

 With personalization, the impact on ROI is immediate.
 By correctly targeting offers and messages, it is possible to reduce acquisition costs by 50% while income increases by 5 to 10%.
 Marketing campaign spend is optimized while you obtain better results for the actions you take—for example, discount coupons are solely targeted to undecided visitors rather than being offered to those who would convert anyway.

 With AI-driven personalization, the benefits are even greater because the targeting is much more accurate and better managed.

 - Cdiscount doubles ROI of promotional campaigns

 - Toyota doubles the performance of its lead generation campaign